Long-Range Transformers for Dynamic Spatiotemporal Forecasting: Experiments

-Next, we experiment on two datasets common in GNN research.
+\textbf{Traffic Prediction.} Next, we experiment on two datasets common in GNN research.
 The Metr-LA and Pems-Bay datasets consist of traffic speed readings at $5$ minute intervals, and we forecast the conditions for the next hour.
-For these experiments we include results directly from the literature to get a better comparison with GNN-based spatial models that use predefined road graphs.
+For these experiments we include results directly from the literature (Appendix \ref{app:gnn_related}) to get a better comparison with GNN-based spatial models that used predefined road graphs.
 The results are listed in Table \ref{tbl:traffic_results}.
-Our method clearly separates itself from TSF models and enters the performance band of dedicated GNN methods on both datasets.
-However, \method is more competitive on Metr-LA than Pems-Bay.
-Metr-LA has $118$ fewer variable nodes, resulting in a spatiotemporal sequence length of $4,968$ compared to Pems-Bay's $7,800$.
-However, GPU memory constraints prevent us from continuing to scale our Pems-Bay model and reduce validation scores.
-Advanced hardware and/or a more efficient attention implementation would allow for more model parameters.
-We consider it an interesting direction for future work to see how the performance of spatiotemporal attention scales with model size, and whether this would lead to performance gains on datasets like Pems-Bay.
+Our method clearly separates itself from TSF models and enters the performance band of dedicated GNN methods on both datasets (without needing predefined graphs).